9/11 Federal Aviation Administration (FAA) Records

 - What is the meaning of the acronym or alpha-numeric code following the initial number in the digitized files?

-The acronym or alpha-numeric code is the Federal Aviation Administration’s (FAA) designation for a specific aviation facility.
-A list of FAA facilities, radar information, and related terminology is available in the Vocabulary pages.
-The Glossary pages also provide additional definitions of abbreviations and acronyms used throughout the records.
+The acronym or alpha-numeric code is the Federal Aviation Administration's (FAA) designation for a specific aviation facility.
+A list of FAA facilities, radar information, and related terminology is available in the Glossary and Vocabulary page to explain abbreviations and acronyms used throughout the records.